macsakini/Option-Analysis-and-Prediction-using-Fast-Fourier-Transform-and-Levy-Alpha-Stable-Distributions-/README.md

 ![image](https://user-images.githubusercontent.com/47692036/161438930-7d658922-079a-4a16-8634-f748ea50e9df.png)
 Figure 1.1 CAPM Model

 3. Technical analysis incorporates normal distributions.
+This can also be seen in the thrid graph in the image above.
+The residuals are trying to get fit under a normal curve.

 4. Beta Coefficient explains risk in a regression model of market prices with underlying asset.